 Due to the advanced capabilities of a cutting tool working with 5 axes, a higher quality finish is achievable.
 This is because the cutting tools can be shorter on a 5-axis CNC machine.
 This reduces the vibration of the tool and as a result, reducing the chance of “chatter” marks and ensures a smoother surface finish on the final part.
 The time consuming and costly need for hand finishing can be almost entirely eradicated, as 5-axis machines can closely follow contoured geometry that is traditionally harder to machine.

 Due to the high speed of 5-axis machining and increased automation, there is little need for intervention or manual processes.
 This is commonly known as “done in one” and “one-hit machining”.
 The multiple axes mean the whole workpiece can be cut in one go, as opposed to the need for several operations to complete the final piece.
 This, in turn, results in faster output capacity.

 More complex shapes can be produced

 5-axis CNC Machining can produce very complex geometries.
-For example, machining castings and parts which include many different features would, in the past, require a multitude of setups to machine and finish the desired shape.
-However, with a single set up, 5-axis machining can complete a piece to its exact requirements with only one fixture in most cases.
+For example, machining castings and parts that include many different features would, in the past, require a multitude of setups to machine and finish the desired shape.
+However, with a single set-up, 5-axis machining can complete a piece to its exact requirements with only one fixture in most cases.